What is the typical daily schedule?

 Where will we be swimming?

-We will be swimming in Lake Atitlán at the Cerro Tzankujil Nature Reserve in San Marcos La Laguna.
+We will be swimming in Lake Atitlán from the dock at our hotel and at the Cerro Tzankujil Nature Reserve in San Marcos La Laguna.
 Parents must indicate on the Health Information and Permissions Form whether their child is a competent, developing or non-swimmer.
 If you are a “Non-swimmer” you must bring and wear your own life jacket while playing in the water, traveling by lancha (boat), and/or paddling.
 Only those students who receive permission on the Health Information and Permissions Form are allowed to jump into the Lake from the platform located in the nature reserve.
 If you don’t have permission to jump from the platform, you can simply step into the water from a nearby location.
-Youth participants on the Teen Service Adventure are only allowed to swim under adult supervision.
+Youth participants on the February Service Adventure are only allowed to swim under adult supervision.

 What types of transportation will we use?

-Do I need to bring a voltage adapter for my electronics?
+Do I need to bring a voltage adapter for my camera charger?

-Guatemala has the same electric current as the US, so you don’t need a voltage transformers or socket adapters (the standard voltage is 120 V and the standard frequency is 60 Hz).
-You can plug your camera charger or computer directly in the wall as the outlets have two thin slots adjacent to one another and an opening for a circular pin.
+Guatemala has the same electric current as the US, so you don’t need voltage transformers or socket adapters (the standard voltage is 120 V and the standard frequency is 60 Hz).
+You can plug your camera charger directly in the wall.

 Can I bring a cell phone?